 6.8.
 Disabling notifications globally

-A master switch for notifications can be found in the Master control:
+A main switch for notifications can be found in the Master control:

 This switch is incredibly useful if you plan to make bigger system changes, during which an error could under the circumstances force many services into a critical state.
 You can use the switch to avoid upsetting your colleagues with a flood of useless emails.
 Remember to re-enable the notifications when you are finished.

-Each instance in distributed monitoring has one of these switches.
-Switching off the master instance’s notifications still allows slaves to activate notifications — even though these are directed centrally to the master and displayed there.
+Each site in distributed monitoring has one of these switches.
+Switching off the central site’s notifications still allows remote sites to activate notifications — even though these are directed to the central site and displayed there.

 Notifications that would have been triggered during the time when notifications were disabled will not be repeated later when the notifications are re-enabled.